cjus/node-neo4j-presentation/presentation/teleprompt.md

 Let's imagine that we're investigative journalist following leads.

-We begin by accessing the Neo4j dashboard and looking at the 20,000 foot view of TrumpWorld.
+We begin by accessing the Neo4j dashboard and looking at the 20,000 foot view of TrumpWorld.^

 ```
 MATCH (n1)-[r]->(n2) RETURN r, n1, n2